nzpc/nzpc.github.io/content/about/index.md

 menu_hack: "about"
 ---

-The NZPC is an annual contest, usually held in September, and open to all programmers in New Zealand.
+The NZPC is an annual contest, usually held in August or September, and open to all programmers in New Zealand.
-Teams from outside New Zealand may enter the ANZAC League which runs at the same time and uses the same problem set.
+Teams from outside New Zealand may usually enter the ANZAC League which runs at the same time and uses the same problem set.

 ## Categories